cmounce/wiki-test/work/pros-and-cons.md

 - Broken links aren't apparent until you click them.
 - No redirect pages: moving a page breaks all links.
 - You can't add pictures using the web interface.
+- You can have more human-readable links, but the code requires a link definition: hacky compared to MediaWiki.